jasonpatrickellykrause/istio-training/labs/13-wasm-extensions.md

 getenvoy run -c envoy.yaml &
 ```

-Now if we send a request again (make sure to add the `-v` flag), we'll see the header that got added on the response:
+Now, if we send a request again (make sure to add the `-v` flag), we'll see the header that got added to the response:

 ```sh
 $ curl -v localhost:18000